NOAA-GSL/MATS/kubernetes/README.md

 * A `kubernetes/overlays/local/scorecard/settings.json` file copied from `mats-settings/configurations/dev/settings/scorecard/settings.json`.

+You will also need to authenticate your docker client with the container registry.
+[GitHub has documentation on how to do that with a PAT](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic).
+Your token will only need `read:packages` permissions and you'll need to authenticate it with the GitHub organization via SSO.

-Once you have those three files in place, you can start the app with:
+Once you have those three files in place and you're authenticated with the registry, you can start the app with:

 ```console
 kubectl apply -k kubernetes/overlays/local                # Apply the Kustomize templates for the local services